makersacademy/rps-challenge/README.md

 Questions from the exercise:
 ---------
 * More research/ clarity into how to decide whether to use a new page or use an 'if' within a page for displaying different content based on user choices
 * Is there a better way of doing the 'if' tree in the game_over page.
 Is there a way of moving the logic out of the page itself?
-Can you do 'if' -> 'render form' => could refer to a form and have the if logic itself be more streamlined
+Can you do 'if' -> 'render form' => could refer to a form and have the if logic itself be more streamlined.
 * in the model: Research a better way to calculate RPS winner (or statement very long).
 Could a hash of potential choices be used?
 * Did I need to use a post/redirect/get loop for the 3 RPS button choices?
 Was there another way/ best practice way of doing this?
 * Research how you know which part of array is returned by srand
 * Confirm whether stubbing should definitely NOT be done as part of feature tests (I used srand to fix a variable outcome)
 * Check whether git repo clones work with images saved to public folder - do the images download and work on someone else's computer?
 * In label tag, what does 'for' attribute do?
 * Why does continous integration not pass on pull request - error is that ruby version is not correct - gemfile correctly specifies ruby version to use.